 If strawberries are your thing, then the Strawberry Cheesecake Dream Bars have your name written all over them.
 They’re delicious all year round, but we especially enjoy them when spring and summer hit.

-Another very popular no bake favorite is this No-Bake Lemon Cheesecake.
-This delicious dessert is perfect for a hot summer day when you want something refreshing.
+Another very popular no-bake dessert is this No-Bake Lemon Cheesecake.
+This sweet, tangy dessert is perfect for a hot summer day when you want something refreshing.

-Looking for a no bake snack?
+Looking for a no-bake snack?
 Then these No-Bake Rice Krispies Granola Bars and No-Bake Peanut Butter Energy Bites need to be in your pantry.
-Each is full of flavor and are treats the whole family will enjoy.
+Each is full of flavor, and the whole family will enjoy them!

 No Bake Peanut Butter Cornflake Cookies